andyatkinson/andyatkinson.github.io/_posts/2024-07-23-postgresql-extension-pg_wait_sampling.md

 That's great information, however there can still be a problem.

-When there’s an incident and after it’s resolved, queries get cleared out and we no longer have historical information, since what we looked at in `pg_stat_activity`, `pg_locks`, and `pg_waits`, was live information.
+When there’s an incident and after it’s resolved, queries get cleared out and we no longer have historical information, since what we looked at in `pg_stat_activity` and `pg_locks` was live information.

 How can we explore historical context?
 Or, how can we broaden our searches to include many samples and not just a single sample?